(Updated Labor Day Weekend 2021 from Malay, Aklan, Philippines.)

 It’s amazing to sample food in the countries we visit, instead of eating in the work cafeteria.
-It’s a pleasure to listen to people who live in the places we visit, instead of hearing about numbers in another meeting.
+It’s a pleasure to listen to explore a new city instead of attend another meeting.

-I no longer win any awards, or celebrate promotions.
-But my life today pays me so much more: shared and valued time with people from other countries; new knowledge about other cultures; a better, deeper understanding of humanity – including of my own benevolence, which has grown in these last four years of our travels.
-(Wow!
-I can hardly believe it — it’s been more than four years since I took off for Tulum!)
+I no longer win any awards or celebrate promotions.
+But my life today pays me so much more: shared and valued time with people from other countries; new knowledge about other cultures; a better, deeper understanding of humanity since I started off on this budget slow travel path in August 2015.

-I no longer have deadlines, meetings, endless unopened email, litigation threats.
+I don’t have deadlines, endless unopened email, litigation threats.
 No more electronic time cards and strict evaluations.
-Some of things are necessary evils to a degree, but I’m not interested in business as usual.
+I’m not interested in the necessary evils of business as usual.

 It took intentional effort and hard work to have the option of an early retirement.
 I made frugal decisions throughout my life once my student loans were settled up.
 I never bought a house, I decided not to have children, I lived well below my means, and I saved money.
-Tedly lived below his means, decided not to have children, saved his money, invested his money, and helped me invest.
+Tedly taught me how.
+(And he once talked me out of home shopping.)
+He lived well below his means, he also decided not to have children, saved his money, invested his money, and he helped me invest.

 On Labor Day now…

-We can enjoy Rojak or Ais Kacang in Penang Island, Malaysia.
-We can swim in Adriatic Sea with stunning cliffs in Kotor, Montenegro.
+We can enjoy Rojak or Ais Kacang in Penang, Malaysia.
+Or take a skinny dip in the Black Sea in Bulgaria or the Adriatic Sea against the stunning cliffs in Kotor, Montenegro.
 We can explore caves and bays in Vietnam, beaches in Thailand or the Philippines.
 We can get a culture fix at the Vatican Museums.
 We can do whatever we like.
 And it’s like that every day.

-Stick to your plan, and we’ll see you out here one day.
+So stick to your plan, and/or find courage, and we’ll see you out here one day.

 🙂